Some aspects of vector valued de Branges spaces of entire functions: Appendix

+The remaining steps can be done in an obvious way.
+This completes the proof. \end{proof}

-\textbf{Acknowledgements:} The authors gratefully acknowledge Professor Harry Dym for carefully reading an early version of this paper and suggesting several improvements, especially for improving Lemma \ref{Pole} and Theorem \ref{Embedding}.\\ The research of the first author is supported by the University Grants Commission (UGC) fellowship (Ref.
-No. DEC18-424729), Govt. of India.
-The research of the second author is supported by the DST-INSPIRE Faculty research grant (DST/INSPIRE/04/2016/000808) and SERB grant ( SRG/2020/001908 dated 26 October, 2020).
+\textbf{Acknowledgements:} The authors sincerely thank the anonymous referees for their insightful and constructive suggestions.
+In particular, following the recommendation of one referee, Lemma $5.3$ has been improved, and Proposition $6.8$ has been added. \\ The paper is dedicated to the memory of Professor Harry Dym.
+We take this opportunity to gratefully acknowledge him for carefully reading an early version of this paper and suggesting several improvements, especially for improving Lemma \ref{Pole} and Theorem \ref{Embedding}.

+\textbf{Funding:} The research of the first author is supported by the University Grants Commission (UGC) fellowship (Ref.
+No. DEC18-424729), Govt. of India.\\ The research of the second author is supported by the MATRICS grant of SERB (MTR/2023/001324).